 You may need to adjust your timer if the electricity supply has been disrupted.
 You may also need to adjust your timer if the clocks have recently gone forwards or back.

-In cold weather, combi boilers can experience ‘low flow rates’, which may lead you to think your combi boiler has no hot water.
 The boiler will still be working perfectly; however, the flow of water between the heat exchange will be reduced.
-You simply have to run the hot tap at a slower rate than you normally would.
+You simply must run the hot tap at a slower rate than you normally would.

 Diverter valves switch heat between the hot water and the central heating.
 When you turn your hot tap on, the diverter valve temporarily shuts off the water supply for your central heating, and when you turn the tap off, the valve reopens and feeds your radiators.